GlucoWise: When a Blood Report Scares You Into Building a Full-Stack App

 The Full Stack Experience

-This isn't a weekend hack.
-GlucoWise is probably the most complete application I've ever built—end to end:
+GlucoWise is probably the most complete application I've ever built end to end, well past anything I'd throw together over a weekend:

 About 6,000 lines of production code.
 Not bad for a personal project born out of health anxiety.

-I've used Firebase.
-I've used Supabase.
-I've wired up REST APIs and GraphQL endpoints.
-And honestly?
-Convex makes all of that feel unnecessarily complicated.
+I've used Firebase and Supabase, and I've wired up my share of REST APIs and GraphQL endpoints.
+Convex makes most of that feel more complicated than it needs to be.

 With Convex, your database queries are just TypeScript functions.
 You write a query, and your frontend automatically subscribes to real-time updates.
 No WebSocket setup, no cache invalidation headaches, no "why isn't my data updating" debugging sessions.